 What does the Program cost?

-Participants PAY NOTHING for participating in the Program.
-El Paso Electric Company provides all of the support and incentives for the Program.
-THE FINANCIAL INVESTMENT ANY PARTICIPANT MAKES IS FOR THE ENERGY EFFICIENCY MEASURES THEY INSTALL IN THEIR FACILITIES.
+The services provided by CLEAResult are of no charge to the Participant.
+The financial investment Participants make is for their own energy efficiency measures.

 What incentives are available through the Program?

 The Program offers both cash and non-cash incentives to Participants in order to assist with a specific organization’s needs.
 Financial incentives may be available for energy efficiency projects, depending on the budget available at the time of your Project Application Form submission.
 Other program services, such as technical assistance and communications support, are made available according to the needs of each Participant.